 By default, Pixieset will automatically apply Optimal Sharpening to the display sizes; your Original image file is not altered, and this is for display purposes only.
 The Optimal Sharpening level is a compromise between portrait photographers who typically prefer softer photos, and landscape photographers who typically prefer sharper photos.

-You also have the option to choose None, Low or High for the level of Sharpening applied to your photos.
+You can choose None, Low or High for the level of Sharpening applied to your photos.
 This will give you better control on how you would like your display sizes to look on the web.
 Turning Sharpening off (None) is not recommended, since your photos will very likely look softened.
-You can find the Sharpening Level option by going to Client Gallery > Settings > Preferences.

 Note: Any changes to the Sharpening Level will only be applied to images you upload moving forward.
 These changes will not alter the Sharpening on photos that have already been uploaded.